COVID19 Hygiene Protocol For Freelance Makeup Artists

 My COVID19 Hygiene Protocol For Freelance Makeup Artists guide below, is designed to inform my clients as to how I will be working to keep them safe, but also what is expected from them, the client, in order that together we can both keep everyone safe and healthy.

 I researched this information and was advised personally, by an officer from the Department of Health and Human Services as to what safety practices freelance hair and makeup artists should be implementing in order to stay safe as long as COVID19 is a threat.
 He also recommended I invest in an infra-red no touch thermometer, and to check my clients temperatures before even entering their doorway.
-At this stage, here in Australia, I feel that is a little too evasive, but depending on where you are located around the world, this is step you may well want to take.
+At this stage, here in Australia, I feel that is a little too invasive, but depending on where you are located around the world, this is step you may well want to take.

 Another important thing that heeds remembering, is that unfortunately not all our clients are upfront when they are not feeling well, or living with others that are unwell.
 Our clients in most cases are unable to reschedule their weddings, photoshoots etc, so they are not always going to be forthcoming about their health.
 Therefore it is up to us the artist, to do the very best we can and take the stance a dentist takes, which is…that every client is a potential carrier of COVID19.